FadlullahLanre/Guessing-Game-Application/README.md

 *This is a Zuri Internship Task for the backend track (NodeJs)*

-A guessing number game application, that prompts a player to predict the generated number between a specified range, if the user gets is correct, the user is promoted to the next stage by increasing the range limit value by 1.
+A guessing number game application, that prompts a player to predict the generated number between a specified range, if the user's prediction correct, the user is promoted to the next stage by increasing the range limit value by 1.

 # Link to replit account